-Support others in their endeavours
+2. Support others in their endeavors

-Relationship is a two-way street.
+Relationships are a two-way street.
 While you seek help from others, support others in their assignments.
 Offer help and guidance.
 Be an honest critic but in a constructive manner.

-Ask for help
+3. Ask for help

-Appreciation at any level of hierarchy is always welcome.
+Appreciation at any level of the hierarchy is always welcome.
 It is a small gesture that goes a long way in strengthening your relationship.
-Acknowledging support and help received from others, promotes a culture of teamwork and collaboration.
+Acknowledging the support and help received from others, promotes a culture of teamwork and collaboration.

-Be in touch even if not in need
+5. Be in touch even if not in need

-Maintain a professional approach
+7. Maintain a professional approach

 Do not cross the line.
 Be respectful and respect the space of the other person.
-Remember your relationship is a work relationship and you may not want to come across as someone who is interfering in someone’s work and personal space.
+Remember your relationship is a working relationship and you may not want to come across as someone who is interfering in someone’s work and personal space.

-Pay attention to others
+8. Pay attention to others

 Communication is an important ingredient in any good relationship in the workplace and listening is a key element in it.
-It is a skill and having good listening skills can enable strengthening your work relationship to a great extent.
+It is a skill and having good listening skills can enable strengthening your work related to a great extent.

-Focusing on co-worker relations: Way forward
+Focusing on coworker relations: The way forward

 In an organizational pyramid, every single individual plays a crucial role.
 We all contribute our bit towards the bigger goal.
 We all carry knowledge and skill that can be a learning for someone else.
 With the scope of projects and assignments becoming global, the teams have gone global too.

-Empuls as an Internal Communication Software
+Empuls as an internal communication software

 Empuls, an all-in-one employee engagement platform also doubles up as a powerful internal communication software.
 Our engagement platform can work as a useful tool for building meaningful work relationships.
-Through Empuls, employees get to connect, collaborate, voice out thoughts and opinions, unleash their creativity and flaunt their best!
-The social media like platform that enables instant reactions, likes and comments is an add on to keep employees engaged and excited throughout.
+Through Empuls, employees get to connect, collaborate, voice out thoughts and opinions, unleash their creativity, and flaunt their best!
+The social media-like platform that enables instant reactions, likes, and comments is an add-on to keep employees engaged and excited throughout.